Student Money: How to pay for school and have a life—a guide for students and parents

 There are many paths to funding your education, aside from your own savings and your parents’ contributions.
 Look for bursaries, scholarships, grants and provincial loans that may be available to you.
 Check with your financial aid office.

 If you need to fund your post-secondary education but don’t have enough savings, you can use student loans to fully or partially cover costs, depending on your approved amount.
 Provincial government loans, such as the Ontario Student Assistance Program (OSAP), work in conjunction with federal loan and grant programs to help you pursue the education you want, with a relatively low interest rate.
-And, as of April 1, 2023, the federal government has eliminated interest for Canada Student Loans and Canada Apprentice Loans under the Canada Student Financial Assistance Program.
+In addition, the federal government eliminated interest for Canada Student Loans and Canada Apprentice Loans under the Canada Student Financial Assistance Program on April 1, 2023.
 Here is how to apply for loans and grants for Canadian students.

 Even if you have scholarships, other funding or a steady paycheque from part-time work, you may still have a tight budget throughout the academic year.
 Several strategies can help you save money and take advantage of your student status, including making the most of student discounts and finding cheaper travel and textbook options.
 Read about money-saving strategies.